shannes12/GTU/README.md

 Load balancing ensures that the application will be highly functional, in addition to restricting DOS Attacks to the network.
 - What aspect of security do load balancers protect?
+Load balancers provide flexibility by rerouting live traffic between servers in the event a server becomes unavailable due to a DDoS attack.
+Theyre also ntegral part when layered within a security model as it distributes workloads across multipule servers to prevent overloading, while optimizing productivity and maximizing uptime.
-- What is the advantage of a jump box?_
+- What is the advantage of a jump box?
+A jumpbox is a secure computer that is used to provide an additional layer of security.
+Admins connect to a jumpbox prior to launching any administrative tasks.
+They are viewed as lockdown secure workstations that can limit attacks from hackers to the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the infrastructure and system logs.
-- _TODO: What does Filebeat watch for?_
+- _ What does Filebeat watch for?
+Filebeat monitors log files or locations that you specify, collects log events.
-- _TODO: What does Metricbeat record?_
+- : What does Metricbeat record?_
+Metricbeat records metrics and statistics then sends the data to the output of our choice.